okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 8. Save the Okta Box User - Deprovision Flow.

-9. Navigate back to the workflows in the flow pack.
+9. Navigate back to the workflows in the template.

 10. Select the Okta Box User - Provision Flow.